anngroong/podcasts/content/guest/pshakarian.md

 #guest_group = "wir"
 +++

-Dr. Pietro Shakarian is a historian of Russia and the Soviet Union and a postdoctoral fellow at the __Centre for Historical Research__ at the __National Research University–Higher School of Economics__ in St. Petersburg, Russia.
-He is currently completing his book on the major role of Anastas Mikoyan in Soviet nationality policy reform and de-Stalinization during the era of Nikita Khrushchev's Thaw.
+Dr. Pietro Shakarian is a historian of Russia and the Soviet Union.
+He is the author of the book __Anastas Mikoyan: An Armenian Reformer in Khrushchev’s Kremlin__.
 Dr. Shakarian's analyses on Russian and post-Soviet affairs have appeared in The Nation, The Plain Dealer, and various other publications.
 He was previously a lecturer in history at the __American University of Armenia__ in Yerevan.